-- The secondary reserve market structure was evaluated as competitive, because the supply of 30-minute reserves was not concentrated in the real-time market.
-The secondary reserve market was moderately concentrated in the day-ahead market. - Participant behavior was evaluated as competitive because all available reserves are included by the PJM software, so withholding is not possible. - Market performance was evaluated as competitive because the combination of a competitive market

-- structure and competitive participation resulted in competitive market outcomes. - The market design was evaluated as effective because the market rules ensure competitive market offers and require repayment of offline cleared secondary reserves that are not available when called on to provide energy in 30 minutes.
+- The secondary reserve market structure was evaluated as competitive, because the supply of 30-minute reserves was not concentrated in the real-time market nor in the day-ahead market. - Participant behavior was evaluated as competitive because all available reserves are included by the PJM software, so withholding is not possible. - Market performance was evaluated as competitive because the combination of a competitive market structure and competitive participation resulted in competitive market outcomes. - The market design was evaluated as effective because the market rules ensure competitive market offers and require repayment of offline cleared secondary reserves that are not available when called on to provide energy in 30 minutes.